bandinopla/weightxreps-server/README.md

 npm run dev
 ```

-The code will load the `.env` file to configure itself.
+**GraphQl** > Then you can navigate to `/graphql` to access the graphql explorer & interact with the server as the front-end would do.

 The code lives in the `./server` folder.
-The code that handles the GraphQL shema is is `./server/db/resolvers`
+The code that handles the GraphQL is in `./server/db`

-> If you are developing both backend and front end, clone both repos into a folder and name each folder `client` and `server`.
-This is required because the server [generates code](https://the-guild.dev/graphql/codegen) when you make changes in the graphql schema and run `npm run exportschema` and goes one level up and expect a client folder to exist... these files will be dynamically created:
+> If you are developing both backend and front end (or make changes to the schema), clone both repos into a folder and name each folder `client` and `server`.
+This is required because the server [generates code](https://the-guild.dev/graphql/codegen) when you make changes in the graphql schema and run `npm run exportschema` and goes one level up and expect a client folder to exist... these files will be dynamically created **automatically**:
 - `generated---db-introspection.json`
 - `generated---db-types-and-hooks.tsx`

 #### :warning: Files you need !